 E-check fee $1.50

-Our office has recently been made a way of an assistance program that may be of interest to you.
-The Foundation for Rural Housing, through the State of Wisconsin, is offering funds for several different financial situations, including delinquent taxes.
-The website
+The Foundation for Rural Housing, through the State of Wisconsin, offers funds for several different financial situations, including delinquent taxes.
+Please refer to their website

 What is the Lottery and Gaming Credit and how do I apply for this credit?